Mirantis/virtlet/deploy/real-cluster.md

 on the nodes which will run them:

 1. Node names must be resolvable via DNS configured on the nodes
-1. AppArmor and SELinux must be disabled on the nodes
+1. SELinux must be disabled on the nodes (apparmor is currently supported)
 1. Kubernetes 1.8 and 1.9 must have the MountPropagation=true feature gate enabled in API server and on all kubelet instances

 Virtlet deployment consists of preparing the nodes and then deploying